iOS 14 beta 7: Important IDFA technical changes (and one massive surprise)

 You have probably heard that Apple delayed implementation of all privacy updates in iOS 14.
 Most critically for mobile marketers and mobile user acquisition specialists, Apple is not immediately enforcing iOS 14’s new rules around IDFA collection.

 At the same time, Apple released the latest beta of iOS 14, beta 7.
 We immediately installed it and started testing how it treats the IDFA.
 There’s some very interesting new behavior here … and one massive “gotcha” for mobile marketers.

 The biggest changes from the previous iOS 14 beta versions are:

 - The IDFA is now accessible without asking the user for permission

 - Calling Apple’s requestTrackingAuthorization method can restrict access to IDFA

-Ultimately, therefore, you have the IDFA as an advertiser (at least for now), but if you ask for it … you could very easily lose that privilege.
+Ultimately for advertisers, you still have the IDFA (at least for now), but if you ask permission for it from users … you could very easily lose that privilege.
 All of that makes sense and is in line with Apple’s updated developer documentation around delaying the implementation of iOS 14’s full planned privacy changes.

 Here’s how iOS 14 beta 7 treats the IDFA